 For real estate tax auctions, the purchaser obtains only what is being taxed.
 As a result, the purchaser is bidding on the land and building only.
 Contents of the buildings, personal property and automobiles on the land are not included in the sale.

 Your bid is considered a legal and binding contract enforceable by Court proceedings.
-You will not released from your bid without approval from the Circuit Court.
+You will not be released from your bid without approval from the Circuit Court.

 In some cases, a deed can be issued in about two weeks.
 In more complex cases, it may take thirty to forty-five days before a deed can be issued.